bobcozzi/rpgiv2free/README.md

 It is **NOT a refactoring tool** or code modernization tool.
 Its only purpose is to convert an RPG IV fixed-format statement into free format RPG IV syntax.
 ## Warnings
 - **Conditioning Indicators on Calc Specs are not Supported**:
   Presently we swallow conditioning indicators in Calc Specs.
-The extension does nothing with them and therefore the indicators dissapear if you convert a line that is conditioned by indicators, it may convert but the conditioned Calc spec normally, but conditioning indicators will be lost.
-So use your UNDO function to get the line and the Conditioning indicators back.
-Note that Resulting Indicators are fully supported, however.
+The extension does nothing with them and therefore the indicators dissapear durring conversion.
+The opcode may be converted, but the conditioning indicators are lost.
+Use your UNDO key; Ctrl+Z (PC/Windows) Cmd+Z (macOS) to get the line back.
+Note that **Resulting Indicators** are fully supported.

 ## Features